 The course includes a number of practice placements and is delivered full-time over two years.
-On completion you can apply for registration with the Health and Care Professions Council (HCPC) as a physiotherapist.
+On completion you can apply for registration with the Health & Care Professions Council (HCPC) as a physiotherapist.

 - Employability: Our graduates are self-aware, skilled, critical, analytical, reflective and evaluative, independent learners who actually contribute to shaping the future health and wellbeing of the individual and society.
 The employability of graduates from this long established course is proven both in the United Kingdom and abroad.

 - MSc project: When writing your dissertation you will have the opportunity to work with staff with international influence, leading in development of exercise and health and wellbeing on a wide range of cutting edge research opportunities.

 - Placements: We have an extensive portfolio of exciting placement opportunities that will enable you to put your learning into practice alongside keen clinical educators to support and encourage students professional development.

 - Smaller class sizes than elsewhere: The year group is split into small groups for practical classes and some tutorials.
 This ensures that individuals receive excellent support and benefit from sharing their experiences with their classmates.
 There is a strong emphasis on student-directed learning.

 - Staff expertise: Staff have a broad range of clinical and research expertise covering all areas of physiotherapy, physiology and public health.